Should I stay or should I go now?

 Typically, the transferor should negotiate for:

-The main sticking points that typically arise concern negotiating:
+The main sticking points that typically arise concerning negotiating are:

 This alternative, if achieved, will be the most effective and seamless way to exit Venezuela.